-Tom Csatari is an active composer, arranger, and guitarist for various projects in New York City, and has presented his compositions and songs at such venues as (le) Poisson Rouge, Barbès, Shapeshifter Lab, Rockwood Music Hall, Cornelia St. Café, the Wassaic Project Festival, and others.
+Tom Csatari is an active composer, arranger, and guitarist for various projects in New York City, and has presented his compositions and songs at such venues as (le) Poisson Rouge, Barbès, Shapeshifter Lab, Rockwood Music Hall, Cornelia St. Café, the Wassaic Festival and others.
 His debut full-length album — entitled “Uncivilized” — was released by Tiny Montgomery Records in 2014 and the chamber-ensemble follow up “Outro Waltz” was released a year later.
 His big band “Uncivilized” was reviewed in The New York Times on October 30th, 2015, with the headline: “Uncivilized Defies Conventionality in Concert” and has released two vinyl EPs under this name.

 Tom Csatari — Artist Statement / Autobiography 2017

 My compositional aesthetic position exists at the cross-section of the independent sub-genre “free folk”; the processes of downtown New York free-jazz; and contemporary classical song structures — some sort of gothic, campfire freak jazz.

 My father is from New Jersey and my mother is from Upstate New York.
 My grandfather emigrated to the United States from Hungary in 1923 (hence the strange surname).
 I was born in Dallas, Texas, spending 10 years there before a family relocation to New England in 1998.
 This sort of polarized, ‘90s Americana upbringing informed the development of my music, having grown up surrounded by classical music and the radio, in both the North and the South of the United States.
 I heard my Suzuki-trained sister play The Right Of Spring at a very early age, and found comfort in the radio culture of this pre-digital era, as well as inspiration from my parents ‘70s folk LPs.